waseemuxui/emojikitchen/README.md

   - has an additional field `recipe: [EmojiData, EmojiData]`.
   - doesn't have `native`, `unified`, and `shortcodes`, but have `src`.

+## CSS Variables

+Emoji Kitchen Mart has some UI components that the original Emoji Kitchen doesn't have.
+The color of them can be customized using the following CSS variables.

+- Switch
+  - `--em-switch-active`
+  - `--em-switch-inactive`
+- Button
+  - `--em-button-background`
+  - `--em-button-background-hover`
+  - `--em-button-background-active`
+  - `--em-button-background-disabled`
+  - `--em-button-color`
+  - `--em-button-color-disabled`

 ---

 # Original README